Gallery of Medals

 The Peace Medal from 1919 was used to commemorate the end of the war.
 This medal was one of the medals that were issued to all Australian secondary school students.
 The reverse of the medal has the following words inscribed: “The triumph of liberty and justice.”

 “Far Away But Not Forgotten.
 Australia will be There”

-The owner and maker of this lucky horseshoe is not known.
+The owner and maker of this lucky horseshoe are not known.
 Nor is the fate of the soldier who carried it.
-The soldier who carried this reminder of home must have found it comforting, especially if it was made by a loved one.
+The soldier who carried this reminder of their home must have found it comforting, especially if it was made by a loved one.

-Smokers were able to express their fry at Adolf Hitler by using this miniature chamber pot for cigarette ashes.
+Smokers were able to express their fury at Adolf Hitler by using this miniature chamber pot for cigarette ashes.
 Created in 1939, Hitler’s face is on the inside and bottom of this ashtray.